ghaccount409-school/csc299-project/tasks2/README.md

 - Tag listing and counting
 - Important flag marking and unmarking
 - Task sorting by due date, creation time, title, and ID with reverse order
+- Subtask creation, listing, and parent-child relationships
+- Linking existing tasks as subtasks and avoiding duplicates

 If you see import errors like `Import "prototype_pkms" could not be resolved`, make sure you run the command from the repository root so Python can import the module alongside `prototype_pkms.py`.